 Biphasic mesothelioma is a combination of sarcomatoid and epithelioid cells.
 Prognosis and treatment success are dependendent on which cell type is more dominant.

-Biphasic mesothelioma tumors contain a combination of epithelioid and sarcomatoid cell types.
+Biphasic mesothelioma tumors contain both epithelioid and sarcomatoid cells.

-Small amounts of biopsy tissue may not reveal both cell types and lead to misdiagnosis.
+A small tissue biopsy may not always reveal both cell types and lead to misdiagnosis.

 Median survival generally ranges from 10 to 15 months after diagnosis.

 Biphasic mesothelioma, also known as mixed mesothelioma, is one of the three major cell types.
 The biphasic tumor contains a mixture of epithelioid and sarcomatoid malignant cells, the other two major mesothelioma cell types.
 It is the second most common cell type of mesothelioma, comprising 20 to 40% of all mesothelioma cases.

 Biphasic Mesothelioma Cell Characteristics

 In biphasic mesothelioma, the epithelioid and sarcomatoid cells can either exist close together, or more often, in separate areas of the tumor.